anantgagan29-sketch/the_heaffins_shadowstack/README.md

-## Bistro Tiffin & Health
+## THE HEAFFIN
 Team: Shadow Stack

-Bistro Tiffin & Health is a web-based application designed to integrate daily meal planning with basic health tracking.
+The Heaffin is a web-based application designed to integrate daily meal planning with basic health tracking.
 The platform allows users to estimate their calorie requirements, log food intake, and receive a structured view of their daily nutrition.
 It also provides a simple mechanism to place tiffin orders based on nutritional needs.

 ## Overview